Kinto/kinto/cliquet_docs/reference/permission.rst

 Custom permission checking
 --------------------------

-The permissions verification in *Cliquet* is done with usual Pyramid authorization abstractions.
+The permissions verification in *Kinto-Core* is done with usual Pyramid authorization abstractions.
 Most notably using an implementation of a `RootFactory in conjonction with an Authorization policy
 <http://docs.pylonsproject.org/projects/pyramid/en/latest/quick_tutorial/authorization.html>`_.